- for IHG Users69

 Hyatt has the fewest number of hotels around the world, but loyalists swear they’re among the best.
 Additionally, the Hyatt sign-up bonus of just 40,000 points isn’t as lucrative as it used to be.
 The bonus was once worth two free nights at any property across the globe.

 Hotel co-branded credit cards are very popular.
 And with the variety of hotel chains out there, it’s good to compare your options.
-The following group of cards offers similar benefits, including the ever-popular free nights.
+The following group of cards offers similar benefits, including free nights.

 The most obvious difference in these hotel cards is that they’re offered by different banks, so if you like to spread out your loyalty, you can.
 Both the IHG and Hilton cards offer nice sign-up bonuses, while the Wyndham card offers a lower bonus, though it’s still enough for a free night.